Read Between the Layers: Leveraging Multi-Layer Representations for Rehearsal-Free Continual Learning with Pre-Trained Models: Abstract

 \section{Abstract}

-We address the Continual Learning ({CL}) problem, where a model has to learn a sequence of tasks from non-stationary distributions while preserving prior knowledge as it encounters new experiences.
-With the advancement of foundation models, CL research has shifted focus from the initial learning-from-scratch paradigm to the use of generic features from large-scale pre-training.
-However, existing approaches to CL with pre-trained models only focus on separating the class-specific features from the final representation layer and neglect the power of intermediate representations that capture low- and mid-level features naturally more invariant to domain shifts.
-In this work, we propose LayUP, a new class-prototype-based approach to continual learning that leverages second-order feature statistics from multiple intermediate layers of a pre-trained network.
-Our method is conceptually simple, does not require any replay buffer, and works out of the box with any foundation model.
-LayUP improves over the state-of-the-art on four of the seven class-incremental learning settings at a considerably reduced memory and computational footprint compared with the next best baseline.
-Our results demonstrate that fully exhausting the representational capacities of pre-trained models in CL goes far beyond their final embeddings.
-The code will be made publicly available upon acceptance.
+We address the Continual Learning (CL) problem, wherein a model must learn a sequence of tasks from non-stationary distributions while preserving prior knowledge upon encountering new experiences.
+With the advancement of foundation models, CL research has pivoted from the initial learning-from-scratch paradigm towards utilizing generic features from large-scale pre-training.
+However, existing approaches to CL with pre-trained models primarily focus on separating class-specific features from the final representation layer and neglect the potential of intermediate representations to capture low- and mid-level features, which are more invariant to domain shifts.
+In this work, we propose LayUP, a new prototype-based approach to CL that leverages second-order feature statistics from multiple intermediate layers of a pre-trained network.
+Our method is conceptually simple, does not require access to prior data, and works out of the box with any foundation model.
+LayUP surpasses the state of the art in four of the seven class-incremental learning benchmarks, all three domain-incremental learning benchmarks and in six of the seven online continual learning benchmarks, while significantly reducing memory and computational requirements compared to existing baselines.
+Our results demonstrate that fully exhausting the representational capacities of pre-trained models in CL goes well beyond their final embeddings.